abhayverma47/college_invigilator_app/README.md

-# college_invidulator_app
+# college_invigilator_app
 Invidulator assignment project for college

-This program takes in inputs about specification of the exam and assigns invidulators for the exams.
+This program takes in inputs about specification of the exam and assigns invigilator for the exams.